xhoel-bano/Professional-Practice-Management-System/README.md

 * An automated way to manage Professional Practice course.
 * Increases reliability of paperwork.
 * Time-efficient.
-* Environmental friendly by reducing tons of paper used by students to document their work.
+* Eco friendly by reducing tons of paper used by students to document their work.
 * Helps students market themselves.
 * Helps business advertise their job vacancies.
 * Helps young graduate to stay in touch with businesses